 There is an abundance of natural wonders on Sanibel including the largest Mangrove ecosystem in the USA which gives home to an array of species.
 The J.N.
 ‘Ding’ Darling National Wildlife Refuge can be visited by car, cycle, foot or kayak, or for a nominal fee you can take a guided trolley tour and spot the wildlife for yourself.

-- Island Hopping: The most popular activity amongst visitors to the area is island hopping, many choose to island hop around a number of the smaller islands to experience as many of the hidden gems as possible.
-Cayo Costa State Park, North Captiva and Cabbage Key are all regularly visited, the latter of which is a small island with only one restaurant and they claim to sell the island’s best cheeseburger and locally caught seafood.
-While on the small island, check out the nature trail, climb the water tower and enjoy the gopher tortoises roaming the island.
+- Island Hopping: The most popular activity amongst visitors to the area is island hopping.
+This is where people visit a large number of the smaller islands of the region to experience as many of the hidden gems as possible.
+Cayo Costa State Park, North Captiva and Cabbage Key are all excellent examples.
+The last of these is a small island with only one restaurant, which sells locally caught seafood as well as the self-described “island’s best cheeseburger”.
+You can also explore their nature trail, climb the water tower, and enjoy seeing the gopher tortoises roaming the island.

 Where To Stay

-The Beaches of Fort Myers and Sanibel has a total of eleven communities, each area offers a large variety of accommodation; self-catering units for extra space and comfort, luxury full service hotels and resorts, vacation homes and beach cottages.
+Fort Myers has a total of eleven communities, each area offers a large variety of accommodation; self-catering units for extra space and comfort, luxury full service hotels and resorts, vacation homes and beach cottages.

 Sanibel is great for those looking to: reconnect with family and friends, for a quiet and relaxed getaway, for sun-drenched beaches, clear balmy waters and Mother Nature on their doorstep.